Two conditions that seem like celiac disease, but aren't

 While the symptoms may be similar, these distinct medical conditions require different types of care.
 We asked pediatric gastroenterologist Ritu Verma, MD, medical director of the University of Chicago's Celiac Disease Center, to explain the differences.

 What it is: A genetic, autoimmune disease where ingested gluten damages the small intestine.
 Left untreated, it can lead to other health problems such as thyroid disorders, low bone density and intestinal cancers.
-Diagnosis requires a screening blood test and small intestine biopsy.
+Diagnosis requires a positive celiac blood test and small intestine biopsy.

 What sets it apart: It involves complete gluten restriction and careful avoidance of cross-contamination.
 It also can run in families, so it’s important that family members be screened.
 It can develop at any age, so both adult and pediatric doctors can treat it.